 - 1. On left sidebar, click BACKUPS. - 2.
-From the backups list, select the backup which contains the data that you want to recover. - 3.
-Select the backup version containing the required data.
-To do this, see the date of the last backup operation. - 4.
-From the list of files and folders, select the ones that you want to recover. - 5.
+From the backups list, select the cloud backup which contains the files or folders that you want to recover. - 3.
+From the list of files and folders, select the ones that you want to recover. - 4.
 [Optional] You can recover a specific version of a file (not a folder).
-To do this, click Versions on the right sidebar, and then click the download icon on the required version line. - To start the recovery, click DOWNLOAD on the right sidebar.
+To do this, click Versions on the right sidebar, and then click the download icon on the required version line. - 5.
+To start the recovery, click DOWNLOAD on the right sidebar.

 The selected data will be copied to the default downloads folder.